Drug-induced hypertension is high blood pressure caused by a chemical substance or medicine.

 - Testosterone and other anabolic steroids and performance-enhancing drugs

-Rebound hypertension occurs when blood pressure rises after you stop taking or lower the dose of a drug (typically a high blood pressure medicine).
+Rebound hypertension occurs when blood pressure rises after you stop taking or lower the dose of a drug (typically a medicine to lower high blood pressure).

 Many other factors can also affect blood pressure, including:

 - Condition of the kidneys, nervous system, or blood vessels

 - Foods eaten, weight, and other body-related variables, including the amount of added sodium in processed foods

 - Levels of various hormones in the body